LoGT-KULeuven/SASpector/README.md

 As optional analysis:

--   kmer analysis and tandem repeats: if a kmer size is provided, SASpector will calculate the frequency of the kmers per missing regions and will generate summary tables and barplots for those kmers.
-Additionally, it will run Tandem Repeats Finder and will generate HTML reports for the missing regions with tandem repeats.
+-   kmer analysis and tandem repeats: SASpector runs Tandem Repeats Finder and will generate HTML reports for the missing regions with tandem repeats.
 Finally, SASpector will perform a pairwise comparison between kmers of missing regions and mapped regions (k-size = 31) for comparative studies, using sourmash.

 -   Coverage analysis: if a BAM file is provided, SASpector will calculate the average coverage of the missing and the mapped